jonasoesch/p9/paper.md

 #### H5: Engagement

 The literature suggests that animated transitions will lead to higher reader engagement.
-To measure this, we have used a subset of the validated *user engagement scale* questionnaire.
-The scale measures multiple attributes like *focused attention*, *perceived usability*, *aesthetics* or *reward* that together form what is known as *engagement* in the literature. [@Obrien-18:practicalapproach] But even the short questionnaire contains twelve questions which would have been too long to ask after each transition.
-We, therefore, decided to use a sub-scale of the *user engagement scale* that measures **focused attention**.
-The reason to use *focused attention* was that it was found to be the factor that explained most of the variance in O'Brien et al.'s analysis [@Obrien-18:practicalapproach] Also, the questions skew towards the positive (compared to the other option, *perceived usability*) and we did not want to negatively prime the participants.
+To measure this, we have used

 We considered **word count** to be another proxy for engagement.
 As the participants were in a task-oriented setting, we generally expected them to not lose their time with long answers.
 If answers turn out to be considerably longer in one of the scenarios, we assumed that it was because it engaged them.